fotonauts/activr/README.md

 Possible hooks are:

-  - `:route_activity` - An activity is routed by the dispatcher
+  - `:route_activity` - Activity is routed by the dispatcher
-  - `:timeline_handle` - An activity is handled by a timeline
+  - `:timeline_handle` - Activity is handled by a timeline

 For example, here is the default `:route_activity` hook handler that is provided out of the box when [Resque](https://github.com/resque/resque) is detected in a Rails application: